deut-erium/WriteUps/nahamconCTF/crypto/Unvreakable Vase/README.md

 Seems to be it, now our flag begins with `fla`.
 All we need to do is keep capitalizing the letters of `data` such that base64 decoding results in a ASCII string which is readable.

 One can do this by hand.
-NOT ME :stuck_tongue_out:
+NOT ME :stuck_out_tongue:

 To automate this shit, lets take a look at how base64 actually works.
 In base64, we have 64 possible characters, which means each base64 letter can hold 6 bits.